assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 The message order of an ordinary successful Salt Channel session is:

-    Session = M1 M2 M3 M4 AppMessage*
+    Session = M1 M2 E(M3) E(M4) E(AppMessage)*

 The M1, and M4 messages are sent by the client and M2, M3 by the server.
 So, we have a three-way handshake (M1 from client, M2+M3 from server, and M4 from client).
-When the first application message is from the client, this message can be sent together with M4 to achieve a two-way (one round-trip) Salt Channel overhead.
+In the common case when the first application message is from the client, this message should normally be sent together with M4 to achieve a one round-trip overhead (instead of two).
 Application layer messages (AppMessage*) are sent by either the client or the server in any order.
-The notation "E()" is used to indicate authenticated encryption; see EncryptedMessage.
+The notation "E()" is used to indicate authenticated encryption; see the section on EncryptedMessage.
+This may be omitted for clarity; messages following M1, M2 are always encrypted.

-A Salt Channel session can also exist of an A1-A2 session allowing the client to ask the server about what protocols it supports:
+A Salt Channel session can also exist of an A1-A2 session allowing the client to ask the server about its public server information (not encrypted).

     Session = A1 A2

 After A2, the session is finished.

-Overview of a typical Salt Channel session:
+An overview of a typical Salt Channel session is shown below.

     CLIENT                                                 SERVER